Skip to main content

 };

 By enforcing this schema, we get structured output instead of ambiguous text.
-This is key to reliable, parseable routing.
+That’s the key to reliable, parseable routing.

 3. The Routing Prompt